kubecost/docs/install-and-configure/install/multi-cluster/federated-etl/migrate-from-thanos-to-kubecost-2.0.md

    * Data no longer queried directly from bingen files
    * Substantial query speed improvements even when pagination not in effect
 * Data ingested into independent component (Aggregator)
-* Idle (sharing), Cluster Management sharing, Network are computed a prior
+* Idle (sharing), Cluster Management sharing, and Network are computed a priori
 * Distributed tracing integrated into core workflows
 * No more pre-computed "agg stores"
    * Request-level caching still in effect